ChristianZimpelmann/replication-ambig-beliefs/README.md

 The replication of figures and tables proceeds as follows:

-- Install a [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) python distribution on your computer and create a conda environment using `environment.yml`.
+- Install a [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) python distribution on your computer and create a conda environment using `environment.yml`
 - Run `conda develop .`
 - Run `pytask`
-- `pytask` runs the general data cleaning, project specific data cleaning, analyses, and creation of figures and tables automatically in the right order.
+- `pytask` runs the general data cleaning, project specific data cleaning, analyses, and creation of figures and tables automatically in the right order
-- All created tables and figures will be saved in the directory `out`.
+- All created tables and figures will be saved in the directory `out`